Quantum Internet Architecture: unlocking Quantum-Native Routing via Quantum Addressing

 Building on the above considerations, to efficiently manage the in-network entanglement operations while at the same time preserving the \textit{simplicity principle} that shaped classical Internet design, we propose a novel architectural framework, which integrates \textit{quantum-native} functionalities at its core.
 Specifically, by extending the architectural vision pioneered in \cite{CacIllCal-23}, this paper formalizes a two-tier Quantum Internet architecture as depicted in Fig.~\ref{fig:01}, which centralizes control of entanglement operations through an \textit{Entanglement-Defined Controller (EDC)}.
 Analogous to the SDN controller in classical networks, the EDC coordinates in-network operations and supports scalable entanglement management, as further detailed in Sec.~\ref{sec:2}.

-However, while such a proposed architecture provides a foundational framework, it is not sufficient on its own to ensure scalability.
-Crucially, scalability depends on how \textit{the control plane} is designed \cite{rfc9340}.
+The aforementioned EDC-based architecture is at the core of our proposal, since it enables a clear separation between control and data planes -- a necessary condition for scalability.
+However, this architectural separation alone is not sufficient to manage the coordinated in-network operations and persistent state awareness, required by entanglement.
+Crucially, scalability also depends on another dimension: how the \textit{control plane} itself is designed \cite{rfc9340}.
 Specifically, the control plane must embrace quantum principles and phenomena to manage entanglement dynamics effectively.
-The rationale behind this claim stems again from the aforementioned non-locality of quantum entanglement: entanglement proximity cannot be confined to physical locality or restricted to fixed neighborhoods.
-This leads to a profound implication: \textit{entanglement redefines the very same concept of topological neighborhood} \cite{CacIllCal-23,CheIllCac-24,MazCalCac-25}.
+The rationale behind this claim stems again from the non-locality of quantum entanglement: entanglement proximity cannot be confined to physical locality or restricted to fixed neighborhoods.
+This has a profound implication: \textit{entanglement redefines the very same concept of topological neighborhood} \cite{CacIllCal-23,CheIllCac-24,MazCalCac-25}.

 As a result, a conventional control plane, built upon classical assumptions of locality and IP-like addressing, cannot timely track, respond to, or propagate entanglement state changes across the network.

-In other words, without a fundamental rethinking of network addressing and control mechanisms, such a control plane will become a bottleneck to scalability.
+Without a fundamental rethinking of network addressing and control mechanisms, the control plane itself becomes inevitably the bottleneck to scalability.
 This issue is not entirely unfamiliar: even in classical networks where entanglement is absent, it has been shown that the number of control messages per topology change, namely, the updating communication overhead, cannot scale better than linearly on Internet-like topologies \cite{KriClaFal-07}.
 In the quantum setting, the challenge is even more severe due to the intrinsic statefulness and fragility of entanglement.